-- The application remains in relation to development ancillary to an existing dwelling house (specifically a swimming pool and associated amenities). - The general location of the swimming pool and the way in which the swimming pool relates to the existing dwelling and neighbouring dwellings remains largely unchanged. - The impacts associated with the approved development with respect to solar access, views and privacy remain unchanged. - The landscaped treatment of the site remains generally unchanged. - The impact upon surrounding trees and vegetation remains generally unchanged, if not improved by virtue of the retention of an additional tree. - The visual impact of the dwelling as seen from the public domain and neighbouring properties remains generally unchanged. - Consistency with the relevant provisions of PLEP 2014 and P21 DCP remains unchanged, with no new or intensified areas of non-compliance.
+- The application remains in relation to development ancillary to an existing dwelling house. - The general location of the swimming pool and the way in which the swimming pool relates to the existing dwelling and neighbouring dwellings remains largely unchanged. - The impacts associated with the approved development with respect to solar access, views and privacy remain unchanged. - The landscaped treatment of the site remains generally unchanged. - The impact upon surrounding trees and vegetation remains generally unchanged, if not improved by virtue of the retention of an additional tree. - The visual impact of the dwelling as seen from the public domain and neighbouring properties remains generally unchanged, particularly as the approved pavilion and bathroom had enclosing walls presenting to the south and east. - The enclosed studio is located within the footprint of the previously approved pool house pavilion and bathroom. - The eastern elevation of the studio is akin to that of the previously approve pavilion, with a solid enclosing wall and a gable roof. - Consistency with the relevant provisions of PLEP 2014 and P21 DCP remains unchanged, with no new or intensified areas of non-compliance.